phcodesage/phcodesage/README.md

 ## About Me
 Hello!
-I'm Rechcel, a passionate and professional web developer with extensive experience in front-end and full-stack development.
+I'm Rech, a passionate computer | android tech and professional web developer with extensive experience in front-end and full-stack development.
 My journey in web development spans over five years, with a strong background in database administration and website design.
 I'm a team player with a keen eye for detail, and I love crafting user-centric, responsive web applications.

 ## Skills
 - **Front-end:** React, Bootstrap, Tailwind